Vanderbilt visits Dayton after Pierre’s 42-point game - WTOP News

 Dayton, Ohio; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Vanderbilt takes on Dayton after Khamil Pierre scored 42 points in Vanderbilt’s 106-40 win against the Evansville Purple Aces.
+BOTTOM LINE: Vanderbilt takes on Dayton after Khamil Pierre scored 42 points in Vanderbilt’s 106-40 victory against the Evansville Purple Aces.

-The Flyers have gone 6-1 in home games.
-Dayton averages 64.9 points and has outscored opponents by 2.5 points per game.
+The Flyers are 6-1 on their home court.
+Dayton is ninth in the A-10 with 10.1 offensive rebounds per game led by Arianna Smith averaging 3.7.

 The Commodores are 2-0 in road games.
-Vanderbilt ranks second in the SEC with 16.0 offensive rebounds per game led by Pierre averaging 4.7.
+Vanderbilt is ninth in college basketball scoring 87.7 points per game while shooting 46.8%.

-Dayton makes 39.7% of its shots from the field this season, which is 2.9 percentage points higher than Vanderbilt has allowed to its opponents (36.8%).
-Vanderbilt averages 6.8 made 3-pointers per game this season, 2.0 more made shots on average than the 4.8 per game Dayton allows.
+Dayton’s average of 5.2 made 3-pointers per game this season is only 0.1 more made shots on average than the 5.1 per game Vanderbilt gives up.
+Vanderbilt has shot at a 46.8% clip from the field this season, 7.8 percentage points higher than the 39.0% shooting opponents of Dayton have averaged.

 TOP PERFORMERS: Ivy Wolf is shooting 41.7% and averaging 16.4 points for the Flyers.